 Do you find it hard to settle down to a task, or to sit still for any length of time?
 Some people are naturally energetic, but depression can bring a troubling sense of restlessness and inability to focus.
 Being constantly keyed up and over-alert in this way can be exhausting, in turn decreasing resistance to depression.

 Depression is often said to be a problem of disordered thinking, with ‘automatic negative thoughts’ crowding the mind.
 Poor concentration and/or difficulty solving problems or making decisions can be due to ‘blanking things out’, or may indicate the need to address the thinking habits that are allowing depression a foothold.

 Having a generally pessimistic outlook can feel like the ‘safe’ approach in an uncertain world – “well, at least that way I won’t be disappointed”.

 However, depression thrives on this negative attitude, increasingly robbing you of hope and leaving its characteristic ’empty’ feeling instead.

 Feelings of helplessness

-There are many uncertainties in life and things that cannot be controlled, yet many cultures emphasise the importance of individuals having ‘control’ over their lives.
+There are many uncertainties in life, and things that cannot be controlled, yet many cultures seem to overstate the importance of individuals having ‘control’ over their lives.
 Having bad things happen and not being able to prevent them can then leave someone vulnerable to the generalised feeling of helplessness that depression feeds on and perpetuates.

 Feelings of worthlessness or guilt

-Depression thrives on opportunities to promote over-harsh self-judgement and feelings of worthlessness and being of low value.
-It causes people to inappropriately blame themselves for experiences such as being badly treated or failing to meet unrealistic standards.
-This can lead to corrosive and unhelpful guilt.
+Depression thrives on opportunities to promote over-harsh self-judgement and feelings of worthlessness.
+It causes people to inappropriately blame themselves for experiences like being badly treated or failing to meet unrealistic standards.
+It can also lead people to compare themselves negatively against others.
+All of this combined can lead to corrosive and unhelpful guilt.